-Under Chapter 5 of EM, duties and responsibilities of officers of SIB wing have been defined.
-DCs (SIB) are assigned duties as such as collecting the information regarding transportation of goods through rail, Mandi Samiti, data related to sensitive commodities^{} power consumed by manufacturers etc. review the confidential reports sent to the AAs, correlate the pending cases at level of AAs quarterly.
+Under Chapter 5 of EM, duties responsibilities of officers of SIB wing have been defined.
+DCs (SIB) are assigned duties as such as collecting the information regarding transportation of goods through rail, Mandi Samiti, data related to sensitive commodities power consumed by manufacturers etc. review the confidential reports sent to the AAs, correlate the pending cases at level of AAs quarterly.

-Under the provision of Para 2(b) of Chapter 4 of EM, Additional Commissioners Grade-II, (SIB) are also assigned duties including fortnightly monitoring the work of JC (SIB), DC (SIB) and (MS) and inspecting their offices AC periodically, identifying transporters who are indulged in tax evading activities, checking atleast one godown of one transporter and checking the movement of all his vehicles during 24 hours of that day, identifying such manufacturing units which are involved in tax evading activities and inspecting their factories, godowns and branches, collecting the information of tax evasion from other Departments and sharing it with the AAs.
+Under the provision of Para 2(b) of Chapter 4 of EM, Additional Commissioners Grade-II, (SIB) are also assigned duties including fortnightly monitoring the work of JC (SIB), DC (SIB) and (MS) and inspecting their offices periodically, identifying transporters who are indulged in tax evading activities, checking atleast one godown of one transporter and checking the movement of all his vehicles during 24 hours of that day, identifying such manufacturing units which are involved in tax evading activities and inspecting their factories, godowns branches, collecting information of tax evasion from other Departments and sharing it with the AAs.

-^{}Such as Iron and Steel, Supari, Gutkha and Parchoon etc.
+Such as Iron and Steel, Supari, Gutkha and Parchoon etc.

-We examined the details of work82 performed by 14 SIB zones and our observations are as follows:
+We examined work82 of details performed by 14 SIB zones and observations are follows:

-(i) 12 DCs SIB83 of eight zones84 did not maintain the details of work done.
-Information from other DCs85 of remaining six zones86 was not received.

-No follow up (ii) action was carried out to ascertain details of tax assessed/realised on basis of records forwarded to AAs maintained by 10 zones87.
-Only Moradabad zone could provide data in respect of tax realised.
+- 12 DCs SIB83 (i) of eight zones84 maintain details of work done.
+Information from DCs85 other remaining six zones86 was not received. - No follow up action was carried out to ascertain details of assessed/realised on basis of records forwarded to AAs maintained 10 zones87.
+Only Moradabad could provide data in respect of tax realised.
 Data from three zones88 was not received.